GollumGPT/The-Fellowship-of-the-Code-2026/artifacts/artifact-4/artifact-4-logic-state.md

 - isSent: True after sending is successful (changes the screen view).

 **Why does it matter for the Fellowship right now?**
-In dangerous places like Moria, companions need to send a warning in less than two seconds without shouting.
-This tool saves lives through fast, silent communication.
+In situations like Amon Hen, Boromir's horn was too late and lacked clear information.
+This digital alert saves lives because the team instantly sees exactly **what** the danger is and **where** it is happening, allowing a fast, coordinated rescue.

 ## Static Interface Implementation